Turkey

-Eyebrow transplantation involves extracting hair from the scalp or elsewhere on the body then implanting it in the eyebrow to replace lost hair.
-This is simply the best way you can choose to restore thinning or lost eyebrow hair.
-Eyebrow transplantation is the solution for any kind of eyebrow hair loss no matter the cause.
-It's even possible to restore hair growth on scarred eyebrows.
+An eyebrow transplant involves extracting hair from the scalp, or elsewhere on the body, and then implanting it in the eyebrow to replace lost hair.
+It is simply the best way you can choose to restore thinning (or lost) eyebrow hair.
+Eyebrow transplantation is the solution for any kind of eyebrow hair loss, regardless of the cause.
+It is even possible to restore hair growth on scarred eyebrows.

-Moreover, this procedure is a long-term treatment option that actively solves the problem without resorting to stop-gap measures like use of make-up or constant application of medication.
-The hair implanted grows normally and will regrow just like native eyebrow hair if shed off.
+This procedure is a long-term treatment option that actively solves the issue of missing eyebrow hair, without resorting to makeshift measures such make-up or medication.
+The implanted hair grows normally, regrowing just like native eyebrow hair.
+It even behaves like native eyebrow hair, regrowing when it sheds off.
 It is also a simple, minimally-invasive procedure that surgeons can perform on an outpatient basis.
-There's no significant pain or discomfort and the recovery period is very quick.
+There is no significant pain or discomfort, and the recovery period is very quick.

-In an eyebrow transplant, the surgeon usually extracts the donor hair from the back of the scalp just like in a normal hair transplant procedure.
-The donor hair may also come from the other eyebrow if it's partial eyebrow hair loss involving only one eyebrow.
-Additionally, if it isn't possible to acquire donor hair from the head, the surgeon can use donor hair from other parts of the skin depending on the thickness of the eyebrow hair.
+In an eyebrow transplant the surgeon usually extracts the donor hair from the back of the scalp.
+This is the same in a normal hair transplant procedure.
+The donor hair can also come from an eyebrow, if only one eyebrow has been affected by hair loss.
+The surgeon can also use donor hair from other parts of the body.
+This is dependent on the thickness of the eyebrow hair.

-The extraction of the hair from the back of the head is through Follicular Unit Extraction (FUE).
-In FUT or strip method, the surgeon cuts a strip of skin containing hair follicles from the donor site after which it is dissected microscopically to extract individual follicular units for transplantation.
+Hair is extracted from the back of the head using Follicular Unit Extraction (FUE).
+Less advanced methods, such as FUT or ‘strip method,’ is when the surgeon cuts a strip of skin, containing the desired hair follicles, from the donor site.
+This strip is then dissected microscopically to extract individual follicular units for transplantation.
 The surgeon then closes up the donor site using sutures.

-Hair grows on the eyebrows in a different way compared to the one found in hair on the scalp.
+Eyebrow hair grows differently in comparison to hair found on the scalp.
 Hair in the scalp grows in follicular units which contain 1-4 hair strands.
-On the other hand, eyebrows have hair that grows solely as individual hair strands.
-The harvested follicular units from the donor site therefore have to be prepared before being implanted into the eyebrows.
-A specialised team divides the follicular units into single hair grafts using a high-powered microscope.
+Eyebrows have hair that only grow as individual hair strands.
+This means that hair harvested from the donor site has to be prepared before it can be implanted into the eyebrows.
+A specialized team divides the follicular units into single hair grafts using a high-powered microscope.

-The number of grafts prepared depends on the degree of eyebrow hair loss and natural hair density.
-For restoration of partial eyebrow hair loss that may be due to a scar, as little as 50-100 hair grafts are needed.
+The number of grafts needed depends on the degree of eyebrow hair loss and natural hair density.
+For the restoration of partial eyebrow hair loss that may be due to a scar, as little as 50-100 hair grafts are needed.

-However, the restoration of a full eyebrow may require as much as 400-600 hair grafts to ensure an acceptable outcome.
-The surgeon then implants each of these hair grafts into the predetermined recipient sites.
-These recipient sites should be marked in accordance with the aesthetic described by the patient and also guarantee a natural-looking result.
+The complete restoration of an eyebrow may require as many as 400-600 hair grafts to ensure an acceptable outcome.
+The surgeon implants each of these hair grafts into predetermined recipient sites.
+These recipient sites are marked in accordance with the aesthetic described by the patient, guaranteeing a natural-looking result.

-These grafts are inserted one by one into each recipient site.
-By then, the patient is usually sedated and the surgeon applies a local anesthetic to the recipient area to make this procedure painless.
+Single grafts are inserted into each recipient site of the eyebrow.
+This procedure is painless as the patient is usually sedated.
+The surgeon will also apply a local anaesthetic to the eyebrow area.
 The surgeons implanting the hair grafts have to account for the angle and direction of growth.
 Compared to the hair on the scalp, eyebrow hair tends to grow at a more acute angle compared to the skin surface.

-The surgeon therefore requires a lot of skill and expertise to ensure the implanted hair looks natural.
-Moreover, the surgeon has to implant hair grafts that follow the natural curve of the eyebrows.
-To imitate the appearance of a natural eyebrow, the surgeon must also try to arrange the implanted eyebrow hair grafts in a way that will allow them to grow in a criss-cross manner.
+The surgeon requires a lot of skill and expertise to ensure the implanted hair looks natural.
+They will implant hair grafts that follow the natural curve of the eyebrows.
+To imitate the appearance of a natural eyebrow the surgeon will arrange the implanted eyebrow hair grafts in a way that will allow them to grow in an overlapping manner.
 This is particularly true for the medial and central portions of the eyebrows.

-Judging from all these considerations, it's imperative that you only submit to this procedure once you are completely certain that the surgeon's skill and experience can't be called into question.
-Keep in mind that poorly done eyebrow transplants can be totally ineffective and a complete waste of your money.
+Taking these considerations into account, it is important that you agree to an eyebrow transplant once you are completely certain that the surgeon’s skill and experience can’t be called into question.
+Keep in mind that poorly done eyebrow transplants can be ineffective and a complete waste of your money.

 Length of the procedure

-Due to the fact that the individual hair grafts are carefully placed into each recipient site, the procedure can last for a long time.
-The time has taken mostly depends on the number of hair grafts being transplanted but the expertise and number of surgeons can also play a huge role.
+The eyebrow transplant procedure can go on for a long time.
+This is due to the care taken when arranging individual hair grafts into the recipient area.
+The expertise, and the number, of surgeons involved in your operation will also affect the length of your procedure.
+Finally, the number of hair grafts being transplated will also play a factor.
 Eyebrow transplants to remedy partial eyebrow hair loss may require up to 3 hours to complete.
-For an elaborate procedure like a full eyebrow restoration, then the procedure may last for around 6 hours or more.
+For an elaborate procedure, like a full eyebrow restoration, then the procedure may last for around 6 hours or more.

 After the procedure

-Eyebrow transplantation is minimally invasive and therefore has a quick recovery period.
-If the donor hair extraction was done through FUE, you can resume normal activities in as little as 48 hours.
-However, you're better off waiting for a week for the obvious signs of the procedure to fade.
-After about 3 weeks, the transplanted hair on the eyebrows will start falling off.
-They will then start regrowing after 4 months.
-At 6 months, your eyebrow hair will start getting noticeably dense.
-That's because the transplanted eyebrows will continue to grow to the size of scalp hair.
-You may need to trim your eyebrows regularly every 2 weeks to maintain your eyebrows.
+Eyebrow transplantation is minimally invasive and has a quick recovery period.
+If the donor hair extraction was accomplished through FUE, then you can resume normal activities in as little as 48 hours.
+However, you are advised to wait for a week for the obvious signs of the procedure to fade.
+After about three weeks, the transplanted hair on the eyebrows will start falling off.
+This is a normal part of the process and they will start regrowing after four months.
+In six months your eyebrow hair will start getting more noticeably dense.
+This is because the transplanted eyebrows will continue to grow to the length of scalp hair.
+You may need to trim your eyebrows regularly every two weeks to maintain your eyebrows.
 The final results of the eyebrow transplant will be evident after 9-10 months.
 You can then know just how successful the hair transplant was.

 Risks or side effects

-Eyebrow transplants have minimal risks.
-Bleeding, scarring and infection are very rare.
-With the use of FUE, there's practically no scarring to speak of.
-Infection is easily prevented by administration of antibiotics after the procedure.
-Suboptimal results constitute most of the risk associated with eyebrow transplantation.
-A poor angle of implantation by the surgeon will cause the eyebrow hair to grow in wrong directions and cause an unnatural appearance.
-The hair grafts could also be damaged during the procedure or fall off due to poor implantation at the recipient site.
-There may also be some ingrown hairs or mismatch of hair color and texture.
-Such risks may ruin the outcome of a procedure and necessitate corrective measures that could cost more money.
+Eyebrow transplants have minimal risks, so bleeding, scarring or infection are very rare.
+With the use of FUE, there’s practically no scarring to speak of.
+Taking antibiotics after the procedure will prevent infection.
+Suboptimal results constitute most of the risks associated with eyebrow transplantation.
+A poor angle of implantation by the surgeon will cause the eyebrow hair to grow in obscure directions, causing an unnatural appearance.
+The hair grafts could be damaged before they have had a chance to work, if they have been transplanted poorly.
+There may also be some ingrown hairs, or mismatch of hair color and texture.
+Such risks may ruin the outcome of a procedure and necessitate corrective measures which will be more costly.
 A sure-fire way of avoiding such outcomes is by selecting a qualified surgeon to perform the eyebrow transplant.

 Eyebrow transplant cost